 Dr. David Stoker, board-certified plastic surgeon in Los Angeles, and I have a beautiful result from our rapid recovery breast augmentation procedure that I'd love to share with you.
 We achieved the L.A. natural results that she's seeking, and this is her story.

 For a 22-year-old, this woman's breasts drooped significantly, making them appear older.
 She wanted to find a Los Angeles breast implants specialist who could give her breasts a fuller and more youthful appearance.
-She came to Dr. David Stoker's practice to discuss her options with one of our board-certified plastic surgeons.Because her breasts...
+She came to Dr. David Stoker's practice to discuss her options with one of our board-certified plastic surgeons.Because he...
 Read More

 The two main categories of breast implants for women considering breast augmentation are silicone gel or saline filled.
 Silicone gel implants have been popular since the early 1960s; they have gone through multiple generations of improvements since that time.
 From 1992 to 2006, the FDA restricted the use of gel implants while carefully controlled studies were performed to confirm their safety.
 Because extensive studies demonstrated that the silicone gel implants are safe, the FDA approved them for use in patients age 22 years and older.